 After a week of hard work, the blog’s makeover is mostly over.
 It finally looks like I truly want it.
 Any feedback of course would be greatly appreciated.
-But, time to get back on track and share some inspiration from one of the most remarkable building materials ever!
-Marble!
+But, time to get back on track and share some inspiration from one of the most remarkable building materials ever – marble – especially since it is an interior design trend that is on the rise!

 A building material